aRandomBenji/snake-survival-game/README.md

 # snake-survival-game
-A twist on the traditional Snake Game which involves trying to escape an AI snake
+A twist on the traditional Snake Game which involves an enemy AI snake and a health system.